BobbieO/WizardVsDragon/README.md

 2.)
 On the next screen, a-d moves the wizard left-right.

-3.) j-l moves the dragon left-right.
+3.)
+Spacebar shoots a fireball.

 4.)
-Future abilities pending.
+The "Start Over" button begins everything again.